 The palace was intended to reflect his growing empire and it eventually grew to an enormous complex with an estimated size of between 592,600 and 700,000 square meters (6,379,000 and 7,535,000 square feet).

-The core sections of the complex consists of 4 main courtyards and the Harem.
+The core sections of the complex consist of 4 main courtyards and the Harem.

 7. It features a Byzantine church that wasn’t converted